-London New York Singapore Tokyo Regulatory authority London TfL (Transport for London) New York TLC (Taxi and Limousine Commission) Department of Motor Vehicles LTA (Land Transport Authority) Ministry of Land, Infrastructure, Transport and Tourism Too much diversity in the targeted areas.
-Regulations on entry No regulations However, the "Knowledge" license, which takes 44 months to acquire, is needed.
+London New York Singapore Tokyo authority Regulatory London TfL (Transport for London) New York TLC (Taxi and Limousine Commission) Department of Motor Vehicles LTA (Land Transport Authority) Ministry of Land, Infrastructure, Transport and Tourism Too much diversity in the targeted areas. on entry Regulations No regulations However, the "Knowledge" license, which takes 44 months to acquire, is needed.
 Some regulations Entry is difficult because of the "Medallion" business licenses, which cost about 100 million yen per vehicle.
 No regulations However, 800 vehicles and 6,000 million yen or more in capital in three years are required. (including rights to 6 million yen COE vehicles) Some regulations (Specific / semi-specific regions) However, entry is easy as only a minimum of 10 vehicles is required.
-Business licenses are about 6 million yen per vehicle.
-Fare regulations Some (unified fares) Some (unified fares) Some (unified fares) Some (unregulated fares)
+Business licenses are about 6 million yen per vehicle. regulations Fare Some (unified fares) Some (unified fares) Some (unified fares) Some (unregulated fares)

 Japan (law on special measures) United States (New York) England (London) France (Paris) Germany Sweden South Korea General rules Semi-specific regions (Period: 3 years) Specific regions (Period: 3 years) Supply and demand adjustments Some None Some Some None Some None None None Regulations on entry By licensing By permission (with a driver's license system that requires three years to obtain) By licensing By licensing By permission By licensing By permission By permission (- Not permitted as a general rule. - However, permission is granted within the range where there is no excess supply.)
-Permission not granted Regulations on vehicle count (increasing vehicle count) Regulations on total count (Limits are set on total number of vehicles and when there is new demand and auctions in equivalence to the new demand are held.)
-(However, there are regulations on total count depending on the city.)
-By licensing (Set limits on total vehicle counts.)
-By licensing - By approval (Approved only within the range needed to meet demand.)
+Permission not granted Regulations on vehicle count (increasing vehicle count) Regulations on total count (Limits are set on total number of vehicles and when there is new demand and auctions in equivalence to the new demand are held.) count s are set all number licles and there is demand citcions in elence to v demand By licensing - By approval (Approved only within the range needed to meet demand.)
 By prior notification (Unregulated as a general rule.)
 By approval (- Not approved as a general rule. - However, approval is granted within the range where there is no excess supply.)
 Approval not granted Fare regulations Authorized unified fare system (Determined by the New York City Taxi and Limousine Commission.)
 Authorized unified fare system (Determined by Transport for London.)
 Authorized unified fare system (Fares by local municipality are determined upon the setting of limits by the government.)
 Authorized unified fare system (Fares are set in accordance with laws and regulations by state governments.)
 Unregulated (Fares must be indicated on vehicles.)
 Authorized unregulated fare system (- Notifications on the range stipulated by local municipalities - orders to change fares outside the range or the imposition of fines) By approval Authorized unregulated fare system (- Notifications on the range stipulated by the government - orders to change fares outside the range) Authorized unregulated fare system (- Notifications on the range stipulated by the government - orders to change fares outside the range)